garrettn/ampersand-slides/bower_components/reveal.js/README.md

 ### Slide Backgrounds

 Slides are contained within a limited portion of the screen by default to allow them to fit any display and scale uniformly.
-You can apply full page background colors or images by applying a ```data-background``` attribute to your ```<section>``` elements.
+You can apply full page backgrounds outside of the slide area by adding a ```data-background``` attribute to your ```<section>``` elements.
+Four different types of backgrounds are supported: color, image, video and iframe.
 Below are a few examples.

 ```html
 <section data-background="#ff0000">